collective/buildout.python/README.rst

 The default ``buildout.cfg`` configuration is for Mac OS X Leopard, because that's what this buildout was initially created for.

+The default configuration is optimized for production builds, trading in an increase in build time for a faster Python executable.
+See the compilation options sections below on how to change this.

 Installation
 ------------